illumneo/capkey/devlog.md

 # Dev Logs

+## 2025-08-15
+I refactored the 'touchpad' portion of the code into it's own class.
+It still needs some work, but it is at least a start at encapsulating the different functionalities separately.
+The Touchpad class contains (most of) the logic for setting up the capacitive touch sensors, reading the values, and calculating the x, y, and z values.

+## 2025-08-14
+It works!
+I'm able to type all of the lower case characters and I even added backspace.
+When I refactor, I want to see about adding additional gestures (such as swipe there and back, long press, and circles).
+I also want to move the statemachine into a callback so that it runs once a new measurement has been made.
+I also want to add some statefulness to it so I can trigger the shift key for example, or switch to a mouse mode.

+It could be broken down into ~3 logical pieces: Setting up and reading touch, capturing a gesture, and converting that gesture to some action.

 ## 2025-08-13
 Now I want to try and improve the gesture detection because it isn't very reliable.
 I'm going to start by switching to the esp idf touch interface so I have more control.